jitsedesmet/thesis/_papers/thesis-report/chapters/future-work.typ

 In their work, they solve the issue of access control granularity.

 In our empirical evaluation we discover that the execution time of our queries heavily relies on our pod structures (@sec:choke-new-resource).
-We could however also implement a smart server that knows what optimizations are possible by query engines.
+We therefore expect that a smart server that knows what optimizations are possible by query engines could have significant execution time benefits.
 Such a server could create resources dynamically to facilitate query executions.
 The resources to create could be based on the usage metrics the server has.